10 Common Reasons Your Orchid Plant’s Leaves are Turning Yellow and How to Remedy

 Sensors that track the ambient humidity level and adjust humidifiers or passive methods like water trays often work better than constant humidification.
 Most orchids need 40% to 70% humidity, but this varies by the species.

 As epiphytes, most orchid species nestle in the trunks and roots of trees to keep their roots relatively dry.
-Adding a little too much water to your orchid’s pot can smother the roots and cause immediate yellowing of leaves within a few hours to days.
+Adding a little too much water to your orchid’s pot can smother the roots and cause immediate yellowing of leaves within a few hours to days (and may also lead to common orchid plant pests, bugs, and diseases).

 You may notice leaf growth slow and stop first, or the yellow color may be the first sign of trouble.
 Save overwatered orchids by removing the growing medium and trim away any black and softened roots.
 Using a fast-draining pot with a loose soil medium made for orchids and cacti is essential to preventing this common cause of yellowing.